 Children form the fabric of learning at Grove.
 Learning is created through connections within our place and beyond, where wonder, listening, giving it a go, questioning and learning from the past are interwoven through relationships.
 Educators curate a journey of encounters, inviting each child to explore and become a powerful learner in an ever changing world where challenges are opportunities to connect and learn.
 Families and caregivers are an integral part of the collaborative learning community at Grove, nurturing, supporting and encouraging their child's educational journey.

-More about the philosophy

-Fabric, like learning, is created with threads of inspiration, ideas, odds and ends, plans, design and skilled expertise.
+More about the philosophy Fabric, like learning, is created with threads of inspiration, ideas, odds and ends, plans, design and skilled expertise.
 Learning in a kindergarten is a patchwork quilt of individual children and group contributions; a whole that is greater than the sum of its parts.
 The quilt, the blanket, the weaving grows; a creation from bits and pieces, brought together into an intricate pattern, a material of many colours and textures.
 Our kindergarten is like a bee hive - a mixture of energetic exploration, movement, rest, and coming together.
 Painting, Lego, blocks, books, book-making, digging, cooking, relaxing, running, water play, climbing...this is just a snapshot of what your child might do as they connect with and explore the world around them at kindergarten.

 Nothing summarises our philosophy in action quite like an Outdoor Only Day.
-Outdoor Only Days are a special part of Grove's curriculum where, children spend the whole day outdoors to experience the natural world in all its variety and wonder.
+Outdoor Only Days are a special part of Grove's curriculum.
+Every fortnight throughout Terms 2 and 3, children spend the whole day outdoors to experience the natural world in all its variety and wonder.
 Activities may include cooking at the camp fire, gardening, sand and water play, caring for the chickens, building and digging with natural materials and making bush toys.

-Rhythm of the Day - A day in the life of a child at Grove Kindergarten

-Each day at Grove is different.
+To find out more Nature pedagogy and our approach please watch the Nature Play video on our website.
+Rhythm of the Day - A day in the life of a child at Grove Kindergarten Each day at Grove is different.
 Our rhythm of the day is an indicator of the main aspects of the day.
 Extra gathering times may be added as necessary.
 Our goal is to create stretches of time for children to engage in deep learning through sustained play.
 Rigid times are not allocated as experiences flow through the day.
 8.00 Welcome, drop off and Parent Sign in

 Grove children are encouraged to participate in the morning routine.
 Morning snacks stay in their bag.
-Lunch in an insulated bag is put in the trolley and the Afternoon snack in the small green trolley.
-Drink bottles are placed on the coloured spot in a locker for access throughout the day.

-9.00 Mini Morning Meeting and Discovery Time
+Lunch in an insulated bag is put in the trolley and the Afternoon snack in the wooden crate.
+Drink bottles are placed on the coloured spot in a locker to access throughout the day.
+Then Move to Learn and Discovery Time

-After allowing time for children to arrive and settle at kindergarten with (mostly) indoor experiences we have a planned mini morning meeting to set up for the rest of the day.
-When Discovery Time begins children may choose to play inside or outside once a staff member is outside.
-Each week children will have their turn to be a 'Grove Garden Gnome'; caring for chickens, collecting eggs, watering the vegetable garden, recycling and doing safety risk assessments.
+After a short time inside where we encourage children to engage in the Move to Learn Program.
+Children may choose to play inside or outside once a staff member is outside.
+Each week a few children will have their turn to be on the 'Green Team'; caring for chickens, collecting eggs, watering the vegetable garden, recycling and doing safety risk assessments.
+Then Morning Snack Morning snack is integrated into the morning session.

-Morning Snack

-Then

-Morning snack is integrated into the morning discovery session.
 Children access this from their bags and sit at the round table on the verandah after washing their hands.
-We encourage children to bring a healthy and nutritious snack.
+We encourage children to bring a healthy and nutritious 'brain food' snack.
 Then Gathering Time

-Who